RavenDevKit/RavenDevKit.github.io/README.md

 https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/

 ## How to Participate
-1. Fork ravenproject.github.io
+1. Fork RavenDevKit.github.io
 2. Click the settings tab
 3. Rename repository from ravenproject.github.io to `username`.github.io
 4. Make changes.
 5. Ensure your changes are published with GitHub Pages at https://`username`.github.io
-6. Create a Pull Request from your repository to RavenProject
+6. Create a Pull Request from your repository to RavenDevKit
 7. Add comment to pull request to your local fork of the website. https://`username`.github.io
 8. Click the Create Pull Request button
 9. Wait for PR to be approved!